 It is usually found around the outside of buildings and houses (rarely indoors), where it builds a substantial 'scaffold' web (shown above) with a tubular retreat partially hidden within a crack or crevice.
 The web differs from other Steatoda species on the strength of its silk, being noticeably stronger.

 It is likely that Steatoda nobilis has been present in the county for a several years and gone unrecorded.
-To date (October 2016) the spider has been confirmed from just two Nottinghamshire sites.
+To date (January 2018) the spider has been confirmed from just three Nottinghamshire sites - two being garden centres.

 |Nottinghamshire's first record was was discovered during a public Bat walk, found under an interpretation panel at the Nottinghamshire Wildlife Trust's Attenborough Nature Reserve on September 17th 2016, by assistant reserve manager Tim Sexton.
 Around two weeks later, we found examples of both sexes at the Dukeries Garden Centre near Worksop on September 30th 2016, where it is believed to be present in good numbers, on the basis of the number of webs located.|